MORROW COUNTY PARKS - OPEN

 HELP US KEEP THE PARKS OPEN

-WHAT SHOULD CAMPERS EXPECT NOW THAT PARKS ARE OPENING?
+WHAT SHOULD CAMPERS EXPECT NOW UNDER PHASE I GUIDELINES?

-As Morrow County Parks slowly welcomes back visitors please understand that service levels, activities and amenities offered may not be what you are used to.
+As Morrow County Parks continues to welcome visitors please understand that service levels, activities and amenities offered may not be what you are used to.
 There will be areas, buildings and amenities with in the parks that may be closed.
 Visitors should also expect new restrictions, guidelines that discourage long distance travel to destination locations, group gathers, congestion, and wait times.

 Visitors are likely to have a different experience than what they are used to at Morrow County Parks.